jmtroth0/Sparklr/docs/README.md

 - [ ] Log in and out
 - [ ] Create albums
 - [ ] Upload photos
-- [ ] Add and edit titles, descriptions, privacy
+- [ ] Add and edit titles, descriptions
 - [ ] View album as collection of photo thumbnails
 - [ ] See individual enlarged photos
 - [ ] Follow Users
 - [ ] See a list of followed users
-- [ ] Search for photos by title or info
+- [ ] Search for photos by title or user

 ## Design Docs
 * [View Wireframes][views]